 Whether it was to cram for an exam or meet a tight deadline at work, everyone has pulled an all-nighter (or two) at some point in their life.
 At times like these, reaching for a strong kopi or a caffeine-filled energy drink to stay awake seems like the natural thing to do.

 But are there other ways to survive an all-nighter apart from consuming caffeine?
 And what are negative effects of having too much caffeine?
-Dr Toh Song Tar, Senior Consultant,
+Adj Assoc Prof Toh Song Tar, Head & Senior Consultant,

 Department of Otolaryngology and Deputy Head (Research) & Director,